mattermost/mattermost-plugin-apps/README.md

 To run the end to end test suite, you need to have the Mattermost server project downloaded and configured in your system.
 Check the [Developer Setup](https://developers.mattermost.com/contribute/server/developer-setup/) guide on how to configure a local server instance.
 The tests will search for a `mattermost-server` folder in the same directory where the `mattermost-plugin-apps` is.

-With the `mattermost-server` folder present, the only thing that needs to be done before running the tests themselves is to start the Mattermost docker development environment.
+With the `mattermost-server` folder present, the only thing that needs to be done before running the tests themselves is to start the Mattermost Docker development environment.
 The environment only needs to be started once, and then the tests can run as many times as needed.
-To start the docker environment, change to the `mattermost-server` project directory and run:
+To start the Docker environment, change to the `mattermost-server` project directory and run:

 ```sh
 make start-docker